Our focus will be on how to clean with baking soda, hydrogen peroxide, and vinegar.

 Cleaning With Baking Soda

 Baking soda is an excellent cleaning agent.
 It can be used to clean a variety of things in many ways.
-Not only is it great for cleaning, baking soda possesses great deodorizing properties.
+Not only is it great for cleaning, but baking soda also possesses great deodorizing properties.

 The following are some of its uses that you’re sure to find useful.